 She doesn’t shy away from beef in the way that more experienced and polished artists know to do.
-She doesn’t shield her love life as wisely as those artists.
+She doesn’t shield her love life from the public or press as wisely as those artists.
 She doesn’t curate her social media very discreetly, and she doesn’t pretend to have high-minded ideals about creativity and artistry either.

 But Nicki does.